 What are the issues that lead first to attendance issues, and eventually to attrition?
 Family illnesses.
 Vehicle breakdowns.
 Unexpected expenses.
 Childcare gaps.
 In other words, life.
 It impacts everyone.
 And some team members have fewer resources available to serve as a safety net.

-So Advocate instituted a “Success Coaching Program” that provided not only support and advice, but also resources to address career-threatening issues and crises.
-And the organization achieved outstanding returns on its investment.
+So, Advocate instituted a “Success Coaching Program” that provided not only support and advice, but also resources to address career-threatening issues and crises.
+The organization achieved outstanding returns on its investment.

 Seek Outside Resources